ccoutant/dwarf-locations/024-revise-operations.md

 >    <[location] composite storage> → <[location] composite storage'>
 >

-**NOTE FOR DISCUSSION** The original conception of piece had the composite being created on the side not on the stack.
-Now that it is on the stack, a way of understanding piece may be that it peeks at the top of the stack and if the type is a composite location then it pops off of the stack, modifies it and then pushes it again.
-Maybe we should rewrite the description of piece this way?

-<[location] composite storage > `DW_OP_piece` ([ULEB] size in
-bytes) → <[location] composite storage>

-If the top of the stack is not a composite, then it creates an empty composite storage and then pushes that.
-Note that there is currently no peek or typeof operator.

-The problem with this is in stack based machines maintaining stack alignment is very important.
-Not knowing and not being able to know if a stack element is going to be popped can lead to stack misalignment.

 > `DW_OP_bit_piece` ([ULEB] size in bits)
 >
 >    → <[location] composite storage>